Niralisj/Niralisj/README.md

 # Hi there!

-I'm [Nirali](https://niralii.netlify.app/) — a developer learning and building step by step.
+I'm [Nirali](https://niralii.netlify.app/). software developer and Master's student.

-I'm interested in full-stack development and cloud technologies.
-Currently im working on some personal projects and open-source.
+I'm focused on full-stack development and cloud technologies, currently building projects and exploring open source.

 I'm fascinated by products that operate at scale, where small engineering decisions can impact many users.
+Outside of work I'm interested in following the developments of science.
+I write blogs sometimes as well.